mhogrefe/malachite/docs/index.md

 Nonetheless, it is extensively tested and documented, and ready for use today.
 Just be aware that its API is not stable yet, and that Malachite is licensed under LGPL 3.0.

 Malachite is developed by Mikhail Hogrefe. `malachite-bigint`, a drop-in num-bigint replacement based on Malachite, was created by Steve Shi and is now maintained by Mikhail Hogrefe.
-Malachite is developed by Mikhail Hogrefe.
 Thanks to 43615, b4D8, Romain Billot, Maxim Biryukov, coolreader18, Dasaav-dsv, Duncan Freeman, florian1345, konstin, Rowan Hart, YunWon Jeong, Park Joon-Kyu, Antonio Mamić, OliverNChalk, Kevin Phoenix, probablykasper, shekohex, skycloudd, John Vandenberg, Brandon Weeks, and Will Youmans for additional contributions.

 # FAQ
 **How is "Malachite" pronounced, and what does it mean?**